-Figures should each be submitted as a separate image file, not embedded or hyperlinked in the manuscript document or in a slide presentation.
+Figures should each be submitted as a separate image file, not embedded in the manuscript document or in a slide presentation.
 Cite figures consecutively as they appear in the text using Arabic numbers (eg, Figure 1, Figure 2, Figure 3A, etc).
 Each figure must be assigned a brief title (as few words as possible, and reserving abbreviations for the legend) and include a legend.
 The corresponding legend should be double-spaced on a separate page.
 All symbols, arrows, and abbreviations must be explained in the legend.

 If authors provide usable color figures with their accepted article, the journal will ensure (at no additional charge) that these figures will appear in color in the printed version and in the online version posted on the web (eg, ScienceDirect and other sites).
+Please submit image files with a resolution of at least 300 DPI at a size of 3" x 5".
+Line artwork should contain a resolution of least 1000 DPI.
+Elsevier recommends submitting figures in the following formats: TIFF, IPG, EPS, and PDF.